jay3sh/mepage/_posts/2012-05-17-rolling-back-latest-git-commit.md

 layout: post
 title: "Rolling back latest git commit"
 ---
-"Rolling back latest git commit"
+Rolling back latest git commit
 ===
 It's surprising how difficult it's to undo the latest commit you accidentally made in git repository.
 It's not difficult, but the commands are obscure.